 Hence, you should do something to prevent browser fingerprinting.

-Fortunately, with technological advancement, now you can even test if the browser you’re using is tracking you or not.
+Fortunately, with technological advancement, you can even test whether your browser is tracking you.
 If you also want to check your browser’s reliability, then you can run a test by using the tools mentioned below:

 EFF Panopticlick